 Mexico City has led the way in embracing LGBT rights despite being within a mostly conservative country.
 The city legalized same-sex marriage in 2009 and held a mass wedding in Zocalo, the main city square.
 Hundreds of LGBT couples from all over Mexico attended the event.
 The move faced stiff opposition from other parts of the country, but the government stepped in to ensure there was equality for all.

-Annual LGBT events such as the Gay Pride Festival [Romantic Relationships in the Spanish Speaking World], which lasts for a week, happen in Spain and some Latin America cities.
+Annual LGBT events such as the Gay Pride Festival, which lasts for a week, happen in Spain and some Latin America cities.
 The festival entails carnival floats and processions in June.
 One particular place of interest is the Puerto Vallarta beach resort, which holds an LGBT party for twelve days in May.
 However, not everyone in Latin America and Spain is friendly to LGBT activities.
 There have been cases of police warning LGBT couples of indecency for exhibiting public displays of affection like kissing and holding hands.
-In response to such incidents, the LGBT community created a social media campaigns and a ‘Kissathon’ to advocate their rights to have the same freedoms that heterosexual couples have.
+In response to such incidents, the LGBT community created social media campaigns and a ‘Kissathon’ to advocate their rights to have the same freedoms that heterosexual couples have.

 Previous PostFacts About Russia